Conversational Latin Seminar in Lexington for 2019 July 22-29 at the University of Kentucky, Lexington

 Sessions will be aimed at developing ability in speaking Latin, understanding others speaking Latin, reading, understanding, and explaining Latin texts in Latin.
 There will also be some writing in Latin.
 Participants will be involved in intensive activity each day from morning until early evening (with breaks for lunch, etc., of course).
 Themes for discussion will involve books and literature, but discussions will also be devoted to questions pertaining to every-day life.

-May 1, 2019 is the deadline for receipt of entry fees and also, in the case of those who have opted for conference housing, the cost of lodging.
+May 1, 2020 is the deadline for receipt of entry fees.
 However, we strongly urge those intending to take part to register much earlier than the deadline, since places in these events usually fill up quickly during the spring.
-In 2019 we will be able to accept no more than 60 participants.
+In 2020 we will be able to accept no more than 60 participants.

-Please note that the entry fee and lodging fee, once paid, are not refundable.
-This, unfortunately, is an administrative necessity..
+Please note that the entry fee, once paid, is not refundable.
+This, unfortunately, is an administrative necessity.

 Participants who plan to come to the conventiculum in their own cars and want to park their cars on the University campus will need to buy a parking permit.
 They will receive a ticket to be displayed in their vehicles, which will give them the right to use the University parking lots for the whole week of the seminar.
 To purchase a parking permit, please phone the Department of Parking and Transportation at: